-Trump Organization Says It's Closing Its Modeling Agency
+Trump Organization Says It Is Closing Its Modeling Agency

 Trump Model Management denied using illegal labor practices.

-The agency also became the target of a boycott by some fashion-industry directors, make-up artists and stylists, the website Refinery29 reported in February.
+The agency also became the target of a boycott by some fashion-industry directors, makeup artists and stylists, the website Refinery29 reported in February.

 One of the agency's models, Maggie Rizer, said in an Instagram post the day after the election that she could no longer be associated with the Trump brand.